The Massacre at Chios: History

 Alexandre Dumas reported that "there is always a group in front of the picture ..., painters of every school engaged in heated discussion".
 Both Dumas and Stendhal remarked that they thought the picture was a depiction of a plague, which in part it was.
 Gros, from whose Plague of Jaffa Delacroix had noticeably borrowed, called it "the massacre of painting".
 Ingres said the painting exemplified the 'fever and epilepsy' of modern art.
 Critics Girodet and Thiers were, however, more flattering, and the painting was sufficiently well regarded for the state to purchase it the same year for the Musée du Luxembourg for 6000 francs.
 The purchase provoked internal conflicts in the Restoration arts administration, however, when the Comte de Forbin, director of the royal museums, bought the painting without the King's official approval, an irregular and politically risky procedure.
 In November 1874 it was transferred to the Musée du Louvre.

 In Greece

 Naturally, Delacroix's painting aroused considerable attention in Greece.
-A draft of this painting, created under the supervision of Delacroix in his lab by one of his students, is in display in the Athens War Museum.
+A draft of this painting, created under the supervision of Delacroix in his workshop by one of his students, is in display in the Athens War Museum.
 In 2009, a copy of the painting was displayed in the local Byzantine museum on Chios.
 It was withdrawn from the museum in November 2009 in a "good faith initiative" for the improvement of Greek-Turkish relations.
 However, the Greek press protested its removal.
 The copy is now back on display in the museum.